silverbulletmd/silverbullet/website/Markdown/Code Widgets.md

-Code widgets are a SilverBullet specific “extension” to [[Markdown]].
+Code widgets are a SilverBullet-specific “extension” to [[Markdown]].
 Technically, it’s not an extension — it just gives new meaning to markdown’s native fenced code blocks — code blocks that start with a triple backtick, specifying a programming language.

 Currently, SilverBullet provides two code widgets as part of its built-in [[🔌 Plugs]]: